Summer 2024 Application coming soon.

-Burklyn fairs are open to artists and craftspeople who are residents of Vermont or New Hampshire.
+Burklyn fairs are open to artists and craftspeople who are residents of Vermont or Grafton or Coos counties of New Hampshire.
 All exhibited items are juried for excellence in craftsmanship and originality in design.
 Our fairs include free entertainment, children's activities, a raffle and homemade food all day.
 We are committed to making the admittedly hard work of a craft fair as easy on you as possible.
 (Suggestions accepted!)

 The Burklyn jury consists of members of the Council’s craft committee, which includes artists chosen for their experience and high level of craftsmanship.
 The panel reviews each applicant’s work as objectively as possible according to Burklyn Arts Council standards.
 Your work will be reviewed by the jury and rated on its technical proficiency and originality as well as by the aesthetic judgment of the jurors, following specific guidelines.
 Overall presentation, including marketing details and booth design, are also considered.